 12 HAN Gets Another New Sponsor February 27, 2010Posted by Dave Of Prescott in Adventure Recreation, Events, Mountain Biking.

 Tags: 12 Hours At Night, Arizona, Magicshine lights, Mountain Biking, mtb, sponsors, The Singletrack Store

 The Singletrack Store will be providing our universal charging station as well as some Magicshine chargers.
 They will also have kits on hand to purchase.

-Prescott Duathlon Needs Volunteers February 22, 2010Posted by AR Guide in Adventure Recreation, Events, Mountain Biking, Trail Running, trails.
+Prescott Duathlon Needs Volunteers February 22, 2010Posted by Dave Of Prescott in Adventure Recreation, Events, Mountain Biking, Trail Running, trails.

 Tags: Adventure Recreation, Arizona, Go Off Road Duathlon, GORD, Outdoor Adventure, trails, Volunteer